openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

-CMAKE in PALISADE
+CMAKE in OpenFHE
 =================

-PALISADE uses CMake to create the Makefiles that build and install the PALISADE Library.
-This page describes how CMake is used in PALISADE, and how contributors should use CMake when adding new files or new components.
+OpenFHE uses CMake to create the Makefiles that build and install the OpenFHE Library.
+This page describes how CMake is used in OpenFHE, and how contributors should use CMake when adding new files or new components.

-Using PALISADE's CMake system
+Using OpenFHE's CMake system
 -----------------------------

 The first step in using CMake is deciding where the build should be performed.
 This is the "build tree".
-The "source tree" is where the PALISADE source is located.
+The "source tree" is where the OpenFHE source is located.
 These should be different directories!
 The build tree can be in a subdirectory of the source directory (such as "build") or in some other place.

 The project is described in files named ``CMakeLists.txt``.